What is a spot contract?

 - A spot contract is an agreement to exchange an asset at the current market rate – known as the spot price

-- Spot contacts are associated with commodities, currencies and bonds, but are also available on a range of markets, such as cryptocurrencies and property
+- Spot contacts are associated with commodities, currencies and bonds, but are also available on a range of markets, such property

 - You can settle spot contracts physically or in cash